heygrady/react-redux-notes/readme.md

 *Note:* You may want to read up on how to [use destructuring to simulate named parameters](http://www.2ality.com/2015/01/es6-destructuring.html#simulating-named-parameters-in-javascript).

-#### Example if a barebones component
+#### Example of a barebones component
-*Note:* Below is the simplest example of a component.
+Below is the simplest example of a component.
 Notice how the component itself is just one line.

 ```jsx
 import React, { PropTypes } from 'react'